 A trained professional will lead and teach the class by first demonstrating each skill and then assisting the students to ensure they are using the correct technique.
 Following the instruction of the class, the nurse will be available to answer any general medical questions present in home situations.

-We are now offering free weekly prenatal yoga classes every Thursday at 7 PM in the Mountain View Hospital Health and Fitness Academy.
-Not only does this class help keep mothers stay in shape and relax, but it also helps many women prepare for labor by exercising the muscles used during child birth.
+We offer free weekly prenatal yoga classes every Thursday at 7 PM in the Mountain View Hospital Health and Fitness Academy.
+Not only does this class help keep mothers stay in shape and relax, but it also helps many women prepare for labor by exercising the muscles used during childbirth.
 In addition, yoga generally promotes the overall health of mother and baby.
 For any questions or concerns, please contact our Health and Fitness Academy at (208)557-2729 or by email at email@example.com.